Watch: Langham Scholar Rolex Cailing on the need for lament

-Rolex, following the ethos established by Langham’s founder, John Stott, is fully engaged with his community, using his Ph.D. to integrate the Bible with culture.
+Rolex, following the ethos established by Langham’s founder, John Stott, is fully engaged with his community, using his Ph.D. to integrate the Bible with his surrounding culture.
 And in his Filipino context, where some with academic degrees might be confined to the “ivory tower,” it’s all the more powerful as he takes the Gospel to the most vulnerable in his community.

 Context and community

 When Rolex returned to the Philippines after completing his Ph.D. studies, he says God opened up bigger opportunities for him to share his heart for community immersion with pastors and church leaders.

 “I love mentoring,” Rolex shares.
 “I have been mentoring pastors and most of them are my former students in the seminary.”

 One of the principles Rolex is eager to pass on is how important it is for preachers to be engaged with their communities—taking context into consideration.

 Lament brings transformation

 Community immersion is not a popular ministry model in the Philippines, according to Rolex.
 Instead, he says, some pastors are too quick to tell people in tragic situations that “It’s OK, God has a plan.”